-The earliest project start date was 1972, while 23 projects have been established in the last five years.
-Reasons for the start-up of projects included: supporting people to overcome adversity including deprivation; supporting mental health and wellbeing; supporting parents and families; bridging gaps in existing systems; personal experience and the impact of COVID-19.
-Supporting service users to overcome adversity was mentioned by several projects.
+Respondents gave a range of reasons for the start-up of projects, these included: supporting people to overcome adversity including deprivation; supporting mental health and wellbeing; supporting parents and families; bridging gaps in existing systems; personal experience and the impact of COVID-19.

+Supporting service users to overcome adversity was mentioned by a number of projects.
 Within this category, respondents mentioned the need to counteract a range of issues associated with deprivation including homelessness, drug misuse, unemployment, the impact of poverty as well as a lack of opportunities and disengagement.
 Other adversities included domestic abuse and ACEs more generally.

-Supporting mental health and wellbeing was mentioned by several projects, particularly in relation to intervening at an earlier stage with young people with mental health needs.
-Also, to provide targeted and innovative interventions and more trauma-informed support for victims of domestic abuse or those who have experienced ACEs.
-Many projects had been established to support parents and families, especially families in the early years, those with children with additional needs, those experiencing domestic abuse and families where there is a risk of children entering the care system.
+Supporting mental health and wellbeing was also mentioned by a number of projects, particularly the requirement to support young people with mental health needs at an earlier stage.
+Also, to provide targeted and innovative interventions and more trauma-informed support for victims of domestic abuse or those who have had ACEs.
+The need to support parents and families was a reason for many projects to be established, especially families in the early years, those who have children with additional needs, those experiencing domestic abuse and families where there is a risk of children entering the care system.

-Several projects were set up to address gaps in existing systems, including the provision of sex education and legal advice.
+A number of projects were set up to address gaps in existing systems, including the provision of sex education and legal advice.
 However, in the main, these services addressed mental health and well being and there was reference to CAMHS thresholds and the need to support young people outside those traditional and clinic-based services.
-A small number of projects were established because of individual experience which resulted in a desire to support those in a similar position, for example providing support around drug misuse.
-Finally, a small number of projects were established in response to the COVID-19 pandemic, to address increasing incidence of domestic abuse as well as the impact of lockdown on young people.
+A small number of projects were established because of individual experience which resulted in a desire to support those in a similar position; for example, providing support around drug misuse.
+Finally, a small number of projects were established in response to the COVID-19 pandemic.
+In particular, to address an increase in the incidence of domestic abuse as well as the impact of lockdown on young people.